eecs280staff/eecs280runestone/_sources/01_intro/main.rst

 Lab Groups and Exercises
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 4

+.. admonition:: Fall 2021

+   - The dates in this video are **not** correct for this term.
+See `eecs280.org <https://eecs280.org>`_ for correct dates.
+   - Labs are held **in-person** this term (not via Zoom).
+   - The lab times and deadlines in the video are weird since there were two labs per week in spring term.
+We only have one lab per week this term, and all labs are due on the **Wednesday** following your lab meeting.

 Lectures are followed up with labs, where you work with a small group of other students to explore and pratice the material further.